 If another recruiter or employer was interested in doing something similar at their organization, what advice would give them?

 There is no cookie cutter approach.
 Every company has their own culture, staffing philosophy and business strategy, and it’s important to create a talent attraction strategy inclusive of selection methodologies and tools that are right for your organization.
 As we say in recruiting, there is no silver lining so diversification within your strategy and evolution of recruiting practices will be key to continue to attract, select, acquire and retain the right talent to move your business forward.

-Courtney Jorgensen is responsible for the talent-attraction strategy, social recruiting, talent assessment and selection, and operations for the sales organization at U.S. Cellular, one of the largest wireless telecommunications network in the U.S. Courtney was a featured panelist in TheLadders JobMobile Chicago.
+Courtney Jorgensen is the Senior Manager of Talent Acquisition for U.S. Cellular, one of the largest wireless telecommunications network in the U.S. She is responsible for the talent-attraction strategy, social recruiting, talent assessment and selection, and operations for the sales organization.
+Courtney was a featured panelist in TheLadders JobMobile Chicago.

 Amanda Augustine is the Job Search Expert for TheLadders.
 She provides job search and career guidance for professionals looking to make their next career move.
 Her keen understanding of job seekers’ habits also provides insight into how recruiters can best find and acquire top talent.
 Catch her moderating TheLadders’ talent acquisition event series, JobMobile, and follow her at @JobSearchAmanda on Twitter and “Like” her on Facebook for up-to-the-minute job-search advice.